fullmetalbrackets/blog/src/content/blog/reverse-proxy-using-nginx-pihole-cloudflare.md

 To ensure all devices on your network use Pi-Hole as their DNS server, you need to configure it as such in your router.
 Each router is different, but generally you're looking for the *DNS server* settings usually located within a router's *DHCP* section.
 If your router lets you set a custom DNS server, enter your Pi-Hole's IP address here, e.g. `192.168.0.50`.

-However, not all routers have this option.
-Alternately you can use Pi-Hole as the DHCP (assuming your router let's you turn off its own DHCP server) or else manually setting Pi-Hole as the DNS on a per-device basis.
+However, not all routers let you set a custom DNS server.
+If the router does let you turn off it's DHCP server (this is what hands out IP addresses to network devices) then you can opt to use Pi-Hole as the DHCP, or else manually setting Pi-Hole as the DNS on a per-device basis.
 I have no experience using Pi-Hole as the DHCP server, so I won't explain it further here.

 Once the Pi-Hole's IP is being broadcast as the network's DNS server by the router, your devices will gradually begin querying Pi-Hole as they renew their DHCP leases.
-You can usually force a renew by restarting a device.
+You can usually force a renew by restarting a device, or just reboot the router and it should propagate the changes to all devices.

-As our last step on Pi-Hole, we'll go ahead and add the DNS records we need for Nginx Proxy Manager.
+Next, we'll go into the Pi-Hole web UI and add the DNS records we need for Nginx Proxy Manager.
+This should be accessible via your browser at `http://<ip-address>/admin`.
+(That's assuming you're using the default web UI port of 80, if you changed it to something like 8888, it would instead be `http://<ip-address>:8888/admin`.)

 1. In the Pi-Hole web UI, go to **Local DNS** on the sidebar, and choose **DNS Records**.